Ministerial Evils in Philadelphia Church of God

 I checked the message on voice mail.
 He asked that I call him at home that night.
 I chose to wait to call the next day as I really did not want to talk with him, nor did I want to go back.
 I just thought that he was calling me to counsel a bit before allowing me to return.

-Bottom line, my wife continued to attend but I continued to try to reach her and after four weeks of prayer, study, preaching to her, and our great God our Father and Jesus Christ intervening, she began to see and stopped attending.
+Bottom line, my wife continued to attend but I continued to try to reach her and after four weeks of prayer, study, preaching to her, and our great God for intervening, she began to see and stopped attending.

-Since that time, we have quietly been seeking out the truth at home, finding out more and more about the lies, contradictions, unbiblical statements, deceit and works of darkness going on in Edmond, Oklahoma, all led by the FP who exalts himself to heaven and even takes upon himself titles that belong only to God the Father and Jesus Christ.
+Since that time, we have quietly been seeking out the truth at home, finding out more and more about the lies, contradictions, unbiblical statements, deceit and works of darkness going on in Edmond, Oklahoma, all led by the FP who exalts himself to heaven and even takes upon himself titles that belong only to God.

 One problem that has happened because of this fake minister is that both my stepson and my stepdaughter still attend the PCG.
 Our son moved out of our home a few months ago over this church "situation."
 Neither will have any contact with either of us according to the dictates of the dictator in Oklahoma.